mh-uos/TeeSea-Tools/README.md

 # 🛠️ TeeSea Community Tools

 Welcome to the **TeeSea Community Tools** repository.
-This is an open-source collection of widgets, builders, and customization tools designed to help University Careers and Employability teams get the most out of their platforms.
+This is an open-source collection of widgets, builders, and customization tools designed to help University Careers and Employability teams get the most out of their careers portal.

 ---